metis-data/metis-book/docs/Prevent Database Incidents.md

 To achieve point 3, you need to do the same things as in the previous section **Integrating Metis.** Depending on your technology stack, you may need to use the Metis Agent.

-To achieve point 4, follow [Add Metis’s Git actions to your repository ](<SetupMetis/Add Metis’s Git actions to your repository/Add Metis’s Git actions to your repository.md>)
+To achieve point 4, follow [🎬 Add Metis’s Git actions to your repository ](<SetupMetis/Add Metis’s Git actions to your repository/Add Metis’s Git actions to your repository.md>)

 ### GitHub Actions Integration with Metis